 The goal of the Community Futures Nicola Valley’s Board of Directors is to seek representation from across the region it serves.
 The term of each Board of Director two years, with a maximum of nine consecutive years served.

-Applications for Board Membership will be accepted upon any vacancies which will be advertised.
+Applications for Board Membership are always welcome.
 If you have an interest in joining our Board, please download our information package, located at the bottom of this page.

 I have been a volunteer with CFNV in various capacities since 1990.
 I have recently returned to the board.
 I am a retired CPA with over 20 years working in Health Care, and have a continuing interest in Community Economic Development.
 I believe these make me a valuable board member.